megsmedes/get-started-with-reproducible-science-megsmedes/Get Started with Open Reproducible Science!.md

 ```

     ✅ Great work!
 You called a DataFrame.
-    ✅ Great work!
-You correctly converted to Celcius.
+    ❌ Oops - your data are not correct.
-    You earned 5 of 5 points for converting to Celcius
+    You earned 1 of 5 points for converting to Celcius

 <img src="https://static.thenounproject.com/png/3842781-200.png" width=20 style="float: left; padding: 3px" /> Want an **EXTRA CHALLENGE**?